teuben/nemo/scripts/csh/mkmh97.md

 Based on the paper by Makino & Hut (1997) - https://ui.adsabs.harvard.edu/abs/1997ApJ...481...83M/abstract - this
-example lets two Plummer (1911) interact with either other.
+script lets two Plummer (1911) interact with either other.
 In the original Makino & Hut paper the masses were equal, but the model, relative velocity and impact parameter were all varied.

 In this script we extend this with a few options:

-1. a (near) collision or a (near) circular orbit. (sign of **v0=**)
+1. a (near) collision or a (near) circular orbit. (controlled by the sign of **v0=**)

 2. unequal masses, where the first galaxy is fixed at mass=1 (**m=**)

 3. pick a different N-body integrator (**code=**)

-We have not implemented:
+We have not (yet) implemented:

-1. different models
+1. different models, though for shell galaxies it will be useful to replace the Plummer with a colder stellar system

-Some initial analysis is performed as well.
+Some initial analysis is performed as well, see also **mh16.sh** for an example

 ## Input parameters

 All input parameters are of the form *keyword=value*, like most NEMO programs, with the exception there is no syntax or validity of the keyword checking!
 Use **--help** as the first keyword to get up to date information on the keywords and their defaults.

-TODO:    the MH97 paper discusses good defaults for some parameters:

 1. r0=0.77*2*10=15.4 so we should take the easy 16